golf-clash-notebook/golf-clash-notebook.github.io/modules/site/src/main/tut/home.md

     <p class="text-content">
       Be sure to check out the <a href="/resources/">Resources</a> page which provides links to other pages that have a lot of quality content.
-And lastly, feel free to
-      <a href="/contributing/">contribute</a>, <a href="https://github.com/golf-clash-notebook/golf-clash-notebook.github.io/issues/new">create an issue</a>, or open a pull request at the <a href="https://github.com/golf-clash-notebook/golf-clash-notebook.github.io">GitHub</a> site.
+And lastly, all community contributions are appreciated.
+You can find out how you can do just that on the <a href="/contributing/">Contributing Page.</a>.
     </p>

   </div>